 Product element of the marketing mix for Apple is marked with simplicity in design and convenience in usage.
 Apple products are also known for their durability and high quality in general and the company upgrades its products in a periodical manner.
-On the negative side, Apple product portfolio is very limited in range and the Apple’s unique hardware and system can only be used with company’s own products.
+Apple products usually integrate innovative features and capabilities.
+Although the product range is limited, the products come in different sizes and colours.
+Moreover, the multinational technology company regularly upgrades its products and services.
+On the negative side Apple’s unique hardware and system can only be used with company’s own products.

-Apple Inc. Report contains a full analysis of Apple 7Ps of marketing and Apple marketing strategy in general.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Apple.
+Apple Inc. Report contains a full analysis of Apple marketing mix (Apple 7Ps of marketing) and Apple marketing strategy in general.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, organizational structure and organizational culture.
-The report also comprises discussions of Apple business strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple business strategy, ecosystem and addresses issues of corporate social responsibility.

 Annual Report (2015) Apple Corporation

 O’Reilly, L. (2016) “Execs tell us the writing had been on the wall for Apple’s big advertising experiment iAd for some time” Business Insider, Available at: http://www.businessinsider.com/why-apple-is-pulling-direct-sales-support-for-iad-2016-1